 You need to check with your local Trading Standards Office whether this is permitted.
 The European Union Regulations do not allow burial of pet horses as they consider the horse to be a food animal.
 At the time of writing, DEFRA does allow burial of pet horses at the discretion of the local authority.
 Each case is considered on an individual basis and will depend on local water courses etc. (Please refer to www.gov.uk/fallen-stock for further information).

 If the horse is euthansed on humane grounds, it must meet certain criteria to satisfy the requirements of a mortality insurance policy.
 The British Equine Veterinary Association guidelines state that euthanasia should be carried out if ‘the insured horse sustains an injury or manifests an illness or disease that is so severe as to warrant immediate destruction to relieve incurable and excessive pain and that no other option of treatment are available to that horse at that time’.
 The insurers should be notified as soon as possible.
-They will require a veterinary certificate confirming the identity of the horse and the reason why it was destroyed.
+They will require a veterinary certificate confirming the identity of the horse and the reason why it was euthanased.
 They may also ask for a post mortem.

+It is always the horse owner’s responsibility to pay the company concerned.
 All fees incurred in relation to disposal are payable direct to the organisation performing this at the time of collection.

 In some cases we may ask if you wish for a post mortem to be carried out.
-Post mortems can help determine the cause of death if your horse/pony died unexpectantly.
+Post mortems can help determine the cause of death if your horse/pony died unexpectedly.
 In some situations Insurance companies may insist on a post mortem before a mortality claim is paid out.

 Note: Any horse's that are put to sleep with lethal injection must be cremated, (to avoid returning to the food chain)

 If you are currently struggling with a recent bereavement, then there are bereavement service which are available for help, support and guidance.